-The Local Jobs First monitoring table must be completed and submitted by the agency to DJPR's Office of Industry Participation and Jobs and also to ICN Victoria for review at the completion of a contract or grant agreement.
+The Local Jobs First monitoring table must be completed and submitted by the agency to DJPR's Industry Participation team and also to ICN Victoria for review at the completion of a contract or grant agreement.
 Please note that this is a template and is to be used as a guide only.
 A monitoring and evaluation table will be included as part of the project documentation for your project.

 Standing Directions are issued by the Minister for Finance under section 8 of the Financial Management Act 1994 (FMA).
 They specify public sector agency responsibilities to achieve a high standard of public financial management and accountability.

 The Directions apply to departments and public bodies as defined under the FMA and are a mandatory requirement.

 Financial Reporting Directive (FRD25C) prescribes the disclosure requirements for Local Jobs First in accordance with section 9 of the Victorian Industry Participation Policy Act 2003.